KennyThomas/SoftwareTestingProject/ProjectTestPlan.md

 ### Methodology
 We wll conduct this testing by seeing how these components behave with eachother.
 * We will first look at can the player go from the menu straight into the game and the game starts.
-* If this is working we can then see if the combat between the player and enemy is working.
+* If this is working, we can then see if the combat between the player and enemy is working.
 * If the player gets hit a heart will disappear.
 * If the enemy gets hit the enemy will disappear.
 * If the player picks up a pickup then the health will go up by one.
 * We need to see if the pause menu works correctly with the in game.
 If the navigation is working correclty the menu should be working.
 * Also we need to make sure when the player loads a save game they are brought to the right game.

 ## 4.3 Performance and Stress Testing
 ### Definition
-This is testing to be carried out to check the system's performance under varying loads.<br> Stress testing is carried out by testing the behavior of the system under the sudden increase load.
+This is testing to be carried out to check the system's performance under varying loads.<br> Stress testing is carried out by testing the behaviour of the system under the sudden increase load.
 This needs to be carried out to make sure the game wont crash or get glitches if the system is stressed.
 We also need to check the point at which the game will crash to make sure it does not happen when it is released.

 ### Participants
 Performance Test Engineer

 ### Methodology
 We will use an outside Performance Test Engineer to conduct this testing phase to make sure it is tested without inside bias towards the game.
 This phase needs to be carried to make sure that game will not crash suddenly under stress.
 This needs to be done to make sure enemies spawning and shooting does not slow down.
 For the more difficult levels this testing is required to make sure when multiple enemies are shooting at the player the game will still perform perfectly.
-If we find that the game slows down we can adjust the fire rate or the amount of enemies that are spawned.
+If we find that the game slows down, we can adjust the fire rate or the number of enemies that are spawned.

 ## 4.4 User Acceptance Testing
 ### Definition
 User Acceptance Testing is needed to make sure that the system is ready for operational use.
-We also need this phase of testing to make sure the game has met all the requiremnts that were set out at the start.
+We also need this phase of testing to make sure the game has met all the requirements that were set out at the start.

 ### Participants
 Users <br>
 Mary Brown <br>
 Thomas Kenny

 ### Methodology
-We have chosen two userrs to test the game.
+We have chosen two users to test the game.
 We did this to make sure we have different feedback.
 This testing will be conducted by letting them play the game without prior knowledge to the game.
 This is required to make sure the game is easy to understand and play.
 We can also make sure we have met all requirements that were set out at the start.
 From the feedback if the controls or layout of the game is hard to understand we will be able to tweak the game so it will be more suitable when it is released.

 ## 4.5 Batch Testing
 ### Definition
 This phase of testing is done to test multiple parts to make sure they all work.
 We execute the scripts one at a time with the other scripts waiting till the previous one is complete.
 These tests are then shown on a graph so we can view the results.

 ### Participants
 Test engineers

 ### Methodology

 This testing is required to show the how accurate the game is by running it multiple times.
-If the game repeatedly fails at a certain location we can find the bug and fix it.
+If the game repeatedly fails at a certain location, we can find the bug and fix it.
 This testing it make sure the game can run multiple times without having to worry about it crashing.

 ## 4.6 Automated Regression Testing
 ### Definition
 This testing is performed to make sure that recent changes or bug fixes do not break or affect existing features that work.

 ### Participants

 software quality assurance team

 ### Methodology
-After user acceptance testing and stress testing there will have been changes added in to the game.
-These changes might have been small or they could have been a major change.
+After user acceptance testing and stress testing there will have been changes added into the game.
+These changes might have been small, or they could have been a major change.
 This phase of testing is required to make sure that these changes have not affected working features.
 This testing is carried out by the software quality assurance team.

 ## 4.7 Beta Testing